-With the help of these three Australian travel hacks, I was able to finance a year exploring the diverse landscapes of Australia.
+With these three Australian travel hacks, I was able to finance a year exploring Australia’s diverse landscapes.
 A year which I will always remember and hope one day to repeat.

 About this Guest Author

 Charli Moore is a house sitter and travel addict with a penchant for dark chocolate.
-In 2011 she and her other half Ben waved ‘Adios’ to the corporate world and jumped head first into a life of perpetual travel.
+In 2011, Ben and her other half waved ‘Adios’ to the corporate world and jumped headfirst into a life of perpetual travel.
 You can follow the adventures of this writer/photographer team over at Wanderlusters or find them on Twitter